AtticusHelvig/csc240/TestReviews/test1.md

 - **Von Neuman and Turing laid out a roadmap of languages and we are making progress**: While the foundational work of Von Neumann and Turing has had a profound impact on computing and programming, it is considered part of the historical context rather than an ongoing force influencing the evolution of languages.
 Their contributions provided theoretical frameworks and conceptual models that continue to inform language design and implementation, but they do not represent a dynamic force actively driving language evolution in the present day.

 ### Question 11
+In early computers, the data was separate from the program instructions.
+In fact, the instructions were often physical configurations of the machine.
+Von Neumann proposed a new model combining these two aspects.
+What do we call this Architecture?

 **Answer:** `Von Neumann Architecture`
 > [!NOTE]
 > Also acceptable would be stored program concept, or even Eckert-Mauchly Architecture (although this answer is not correct outside the context of this class).

 ### Question 12
+A program accesses an illegal array index, for example accessing x[20] when x is an array of 10 ints.
+What type of error is this?

++ `Contextual Error`
++ `Lexical Error`
++ `Syntactic Error`
++ `Semantic Error`

 **Answer:** `Semantic Error`

 > [!WARNING]